-The crypt under the St Peter and Paul’s church in Melník was intended to be a holy burial ground for Bohemia's queens and princesses, but in the 1520’s a plague epidemic swept through the area, creating a huge demand for burial ground.
-The corpses which had been occupying the cemeteries surround the church were promptly dug up, and some 15,000 corpses were cleaned and dumped into the vault.
+The crypt under the St Peter and Paul’s church in Melník was intended to be a holy burial ground for Bohemia’s royal ladies, but in the 1520s a plague epidemic swept through the area, creating a huge demand for burial ground.
+The corpses which had been occupying the cemeteries surrounding the church were promptly dug up, and some 15,000 corpses were cleaned and dumped into the vault.

-That is basically all it was a pile of bones, and in the 1780s when ossuaries were declared a health risk, the vault was bricked up and forgotten about for some 230 years, until a Czech anthropologist, Jindrich Matiegka, decided to take a look for himself.
+It was basically just a pile of bones, and in the 1780s when ossuaries were declared a health risk, the vault was bricked up and forgotten about for some 230 years, until a Czech anthropologist, Jindrich Matiegka, decided to take a look for himself.

-Matiegka is considered one of the fathers of Czech anthropology and spent a considerable amount of time studying skeletons, crypts and ossuaries throughout then Czechoslovakia.
-In the 1910s Matiegka re-opened the entrance to the crypt and began arranging the bones into his very own ossuary.
+Matiegka is considered one of the fathers of Czech anthropology, and spent a considerable amount of time studying skeletons, crypts, and ossuaries throughout the then Czechoslovakia.
+In the 1910s, Matiegka reopened the entrance to the crypt and began assembling the bones into his very own ossuary.

-Arranged with a "literate theology" Matiegka arranged the bones into orderly piles and meaningful patterns.
-The largest pile can be seen directly in front of the entrance and is 15 feet square and over 6 feet high, and believed to contain roughly 10,000 skeletons.
+Arranged with a “literate theology,” Matiegka stacked the bones into orderly piles and meaningful patterns.
+The largest pile can be seen directly in front of the entrance and is 15 feet square and over six feet high, and is believed to contain roughly 10,000 skeletons.

-Matiegka arranged the other 5000 skeletons into a large cross of bones decorated with a palm frond, skulls into a heart shape representing love, and most notably built "a long, deep tunnel primarily constructed of leg bones" to represent Christ's resurrection.
+Matiegka arranged the other 5,000 skeletons into a large cross of bones decorated with a palm frond, skulls into a heart shape representing love, and most notably built a tunnel of leg bones to represent Christ’s resurrection.
 Professor, anthropologist, and religious man, Matiegka definitely had a Gothic streak.
-As a kind of signature Matiegka wrote the Latin inscription ‘Ecce mors’; ‘Behold death’ spelled out in bones.
+As a kind of signature Matiegka wrote the Latin inscription “Ecce mors” (“Behold death”) spelled out in bones.

-Today you can still visit the ossuary, as well as the lovely church above it.
-It is open daily except Mondays and costs 30 K?.
+Today, you can still visit the ossuary, as well as the lovely church above it.
+It is open daily except Mondays.